Mubarizt44/Sample_project/README.md

-# Portfolio_Photographer
+# Sample_projects

-Website for a Photographer
+The following projects are created solely for the purpose to dispaly the knowledge and expertise in Data analysis.